 Keeping a child’s personal health record

-Some children continue to see their oncologist, while others transition back to the care of their family doctor or another health care professional.
-This decision depends on several factors, including the type and stage of tumor, side effects, health insurance rules, and your family’s personal preferences.
-Talk with your health care team about your child’s ongoing medical care and any concerns you have about his or her future health.
+Some children continue to see their oncologist, while others transition back to the care of their pediatrician, primary care doctor, or another health care professional.
+This decision depends on several factors, including the type and grade of tumor, treatments received, side effects, health insurance rules, and your family’s personal preferences.
+Talk with the health care team about your child’s ongoing medical care and any concerns you have about their future health.

-If a doctor who was not directly involved in your child’s treatment for brain stem glioma will lead the follow-up care, be sure to share the treatment summary and survivorship care plan forms with him or her and with all future health care providers.
-Details about the specific treatment given are very valuable to the health care professionals who will care for your child throughout his or her lifetime.
+If a doctor who was not directly involved in your child’s treatment for brain stem glioma will lead the follow-up care, be sure to share the treatment summary and survivorship care plan forms with them and with all future health care providers.
+Details about the specific treatment given are very valuable to the health care professionals who will care for your child throughout their lifetime.

 The next section in this guide is Survivorship.
 It describes how to cope with challenges in everyday life after a diagnosis of brain stem glioma.
-You may use the menu to choose a different section to read in this guide.
+Use the menu to choose a different section to read in this guide.